How to start an online store

 When choosing your ecommerce software, consider your current and future needs.
 Some platforms may be the best solution for today, but a powerful platform like Shopify can get you started quickly and support your future growth.

 Start a free trial of Shopify and build your ecommerce store through one of our professionally designed templates.
-The 14-day trial should give you enough time to start an online store that’s ready to launch if you follow this guide and keep in mind that you can continue to add products and improve your store after it goes live.
+The trial should give you enough time to start an online store that’s ready to launch if you follow this guide and keep in mind that you can continue to add products and improve your store after it goes live.

 2. Decide on a target audience